Prepare Your Dairy Farm for the Summer in 5 Steps

 3. Install Fans and Sprinklers

 Depending on how hot your summers are, you may need a combination of fans and sprinklers.
 In hot and humid weather, fans move air but do not cool it, making it harder for cows to cool down.
 There are several kinds of evaporation cooling systems that use water to help cool cows.
 Sprinkler and mister systems are the most popular: these use brief bursts of water, followed by fans, to wet cows and then evaporate the water to cool them.
 Some farms also use fogging systems that cool the air before it reaches the cows.
 The best system for you will depend on the size of your farm, your capacity for maintenance, and your barn design.

 4. Adjust Feed and Water

 Cows eat less dry matter during the summer in order to reduce the heat produced by rumen fermentation.
 This decrease in feed is the primary cause of the drop in dairy production.
 To prepare your dairy farm for summer, plan to switch to a nutrient-dense feed ration.
 You will particularly want to increase rumen inert fat and protein levels.
 As an added step, you can change feed times to earlier in the morning or later in the evening, so cows can eat when the temperature is lower.
-During the summer, it is especially important to make sure that cows always have access to clean water.
+It is crucial to make sure that cows always have access to clean water during the summer.
 Plan to have about 25 gallons per cow per day.

 5. Look for Heat Stress Signs